AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/05-io_traits.rst

       // 1.
 SETUP: Open the file and wrap it in a buffer let file = File::open("input.txt")?;
       let mut reader = BufReader::new(file);
-      let mut output = Vec::new(); // Vec implements Write
+      let mut output = Vec::new(); // 'Vec' implements Write

       // 2.
-READ: Use BufRead trait to grab a line easily let mut line = String::new();
+READ: Use 'BufRead' trait to grab a line easily let mut line = String::new();
       reader.read_line(&mut line)?;

       // 3.
-WRITE: Use Write trait to save the data output.write_all(line.as_bytes())?;
+WRITE: Use 'Write' trait to save the data output.write_all(line.as_bytes())?;
       output.flush()?; // Ensure all bytes are pushed out